The women of today's DAR come from different backgrounds but share a common dedication to America.

 Welcome!

-Welcome to the Blue Springs Chapter NSDAR!
-Our chapter meets the third Tuesday of each month, September through May, except for the January meeting, which is held on the second Saturday.
+The Blue Springs Chapter NSDAR meets the second Saturday of each month, September through May.
 Programs presented at each meeting help promote the overall objectives of the DAR, relating to historic preservation, education, and patriotism.

 Guests are welcome, and members are invited to bring their friends and family members.

-For more information regarding any of our upcoming meetings or programs, please contact the chapter Membership Chair Vicki Hodges.
+For more information regarding any of our upcoming meetings or programs, please contact the chapter Regent.

 Membership